celluloid/GSoC/long_description.md

 ## You don't need to learn another language to do high-performance programming in Ruby.

-Instead of pulling out Erlang, Elixr, Rust, Go, and frameworks like Akka to use the [Actor Model](https://goo.gl/YuzMrv) or do [Event-driven Programming](https://goo.gl/hs231Y).
+Instead of resorting to Erlang, Elixr, Rust, Go, and frameworks like Akka to use the [Actor Model](https://goo.gl/YuzMrv) or do [Event-driven Programming](https://goo.gl/hs231Y), keep writing Ruby code in new ways.
 With Celluloid, anyone can write their own server applications, using Ruby.
 But it doesn't stop at server applications...

 ### Celluloid is a Ruby gem that lets you turn any object into an Actor.